Top of page

 If you are having injections at home, a healthcare professional will teach you how to do it.
 If you don’t feel comfortable injecting yourself, they could teach a friend or family member to do it for you, or arrange for a community nurse to give you your dose.

 You need to store growth factors in the fridge.
 Most come in single-use, pre-filled syringes.
-They are easy to give.
 Always check the expiry date before preparing your dose.
+They are easy to give:

 • Take a syringe out of the fridge about half an hour before each injection to make it a more comfortable temperature to inject.
-Note: Romiplostim does not come in a prefilled syringe.
+Note: romiplostim does not come in a prefilled syringe.
 If you are having romiplostim injections at home, you will be taught how to prepare it for injection.

 • Wash your hands thoroughly.